Jan 6, 2020

 Sleep deprivation, a common occurrence in both students and nurses, can cause a multitude of problems, including poor eye-hand coordination, difficulty staying awake during the day, high blood pressure, heart disease, slower reflexes, increased irritability, and a lowered ability to think and react quickly.
 Sleep deprivation also increases anxiety and lowers your ability to cope with stressful situations.

 While it is difficult to get a good night's sleep every night, try to make quality sleep a priority.
 Create a relaxing sleep routine in the evening to help you destress and unwind after a stressful day at school.
-In addition, avoiding caffeine and using the television, computers, or your phone in the evening can help your body fall asleep quicker and have a more restful sleep.
+In addition, avoiding caffeine and using television, computers, or your phone in the evening can help your body fall asleep quicker and have a more restful sleep.

 Just as it's important to make connections with peers who understand what you're going through, it's just as important to spend time away from everything related to nursing school.
 Your friends outside of your nursing program may not understand what day-to-day life is like for you, but that offers you an opportunity to have conversations that don't revolve around books, symptoms, or grades.
+Separating school from your outside life can help produce positive mental health outcomes for nurses.

 During holidays and breaks from school, try to make a point to reconnect with neighbors and friends over dinner, on a trip, or even during an evening workout.
 Nursing school can sometimes feel isolating, especially if you feel like you're always too busy to go out with friends and have fun, but spending even a few hours during school break socializing with friends can be just what you need tend to your mental health and be ready to tackle another semester.